Marius-brt/Rebst/docs/create-middleware.md

 # Writing middleware
-To create your middleware, you must make a `function` that accepts at least two parameters: `req` and `res`.
+To create your middleware, you must make a `function` that accepts at least two parameters : `req` and `res`.
 This `function` can be part of your script or part of another script

-### Example : inside
+### Example : internal
 ```javascript
 function myMiddleware(req, res) {
     // My code